ycmjason/nist-randomness-test-suite/README.md

 testSuite.nonOverlappingTemplateMatchingTest(bits);
 ```

-## Recommended size of input
+## Recommended size of input (by the NIST test suite)

+### Alpha
+Alpha should be of range [0.001, 0.01].
+An alpha of 0.01 indicates that one would expect 1 sequence in 100 sequences would be rejected.

+### Length of the bits
-As suggested by the NIST test suite, you would want to have a 10^4 to 10^7 long bits to obtain a meaningful result.
+You would want to have a 10^4 to 10^7 long bits to obtain a meaningful result.

 ## Test
 ```